eddyojb88/interest_rates_analysis/README.md

 ## Docker

-For those familiar with Docker, there is a Dockerfile and compose file that can be run via 'docker compose up' It's a big Dockerfile but I always find slim python docker images absolutely useless as soon as I want to install ever so slightly rogue.
+For those familiar with Docker, there is a Dockerfile and compose file that can be run via 'docker compose up' It's a big Dockerfile but I usually find slim python docker images  useless as soon as I want to install something slightly off piste.

 # Datasets